Showing 20 from 87 ItemsToggle Filters

 Island Roads is a partnership made up of VINCI Concessions, Meridiam Infrastructure and Ringway, providing a highway maintenance service for the Isle of Wight Council from April 2013 to 2038.
 For all enquiries please contact our help desk: 01983 822440 or visit our website .

 Isle Access is a not for profit organisation promoting and encouraging accessibility on the Isle of Wight.
 Our aim is to provide a one-stop location for visitors and Isle of Wight residents searching for information about access at places and venues around the Island.
 Our listings include recommendations on accommodation and links to the transport companies that serve the Isle of Wight.
 We also provide disability awareness training, customer advisory groups, advice on completing access statements and much more.
-We are a Community Interest Company, registration number 9954407.
+We are a Charity, registration number 1178395.

 Mobile Library Service The mobile library provides a vital link between the communities it serves and the wider library service and the council.
 The Mobile Library visits over 80 communities on the Island, including villages, rural crossroads, edge of town estates, and some sheltered housing.
 For more information on our service please contact us.